dnoguerol-goog/article-generator/README.md

         service/create-article-object-service created
         deployment.apps/create-article-object-deployment created

-### TOPIC: Deploy create-article-object service to ASM
+### TOPIC: Submit article text to ASM deployed services

 #### Requirements
-- A working analyze-article-text service from the previous section
+- A working `analyze-article-text` service from the previous section
-- A working create-article-object service from the previous section
+- A working `create-article-object` service from the previous section

 #### Steps
 1. Get the EXTERNAL-IP of the ingress gateway: